pvstodghill/pipeline-pyparanoid/README.md

-# pipeline-genomes
+# pipeline-pyparanoid

+Pipeline for running
-Pipeline for downloading (NCBI or local), evaluating, and organizing a collection of genomes.
+[PyParanoid](https://github.com/ryanmelnyk/PyParanoid) on a suite of genomes.

+FIXME: finish writing.